nasa/osal/docs/OSAL-Configuration-Guide.md

 OSAL supports the RTEMS OS, which can be easily tested without any specific hardware using the QEMU hypervisor/virtualization software.
-This relies on using the "pc-rtems" BSP.
+This relies on using the "generic-rtems" BSP.

 Like VxWorks, this requires use of a cross compile toolchain to build applications for this target.
 Example toolchains can also be found in the NASA cFS project(s).

-In particular the OS_SYSTEM_BSPTYPE should be set to "pc-rtems" by the toolchain to enable this BSP/OS abstraction layer.
+In particular the OS_SYSTEM_BSPTYPE should be set to "generic-rtems" by the toolchain to enable this BSP/OS abstraction layer.

 ### How to run the OSAL Applications on QEMU with RTEMS 4.11 - 5.x